Responsible investments: frequently asked questions

 Social criteria examine how a company manages its relationships and its impact on communities.
 These criteria could include: human rights; child labour; modern slavery; equality and diversity; conditions of employment; employee relations.

-Why are you implementing a responsible investment approach?
+Why is SPW implementing a responsible investment approach?

 As stewards of our clients’ wealth, we want to make sure the investments we provide reflect our clients’ values and how they expect companies to behave.